bsmith89/longev-mgen/doc/submission.md

-Mice are a key model system for study of the mammalian gut microbiome, with an outsized importance in testing mechanistic hypotheses for the role of this community on host health [@Nguyen2015].
+Mice are a key model system for study of the mammalian gut microbiome, with an outsized importance in testing mechanistic hypotheses for the roles of this community in host health [@Nguyen2015].
 The
 generalizability of observations made in mice is a constant concern [@Nguyen2015], in part due to extensive difference in taxonomic composition compared to humans [@Lagkouvardos2016].
-The members of the
+Bacteria classified in the family
 _Muribaculaceae_ are abundant in the murine gut microbiome [@Ormerod2016].
 While these bacteria are also found in humans (although at lower abundance), only one cultivated member of this clade has been described [@Lagkouvardos2016].
 As a result, the ecological
-roles of these taxa have not been characterized, and observations in mouse model systems are therefore less valuable for understanding related processes in the human gut microbiome.
+roles of these bacteria have not been characterized, and observations in mouse model systems are therefore less valuable for understanding related processes in the human gut microbiome.
 Attempts to study these